Innovate Fort Collins

 - Front Range Community College ($65,212) for a learning project that uses a solar photovoltaic panel and electric vehicle charging station at the Harmony Library.

 - Colorado State University ($44,550) for development and implementation of an online transportation and safety education module for incoming freshmen.

 - Insecticycle LLC ($40,000) for a pilot-scale facility to demonstrate a cradle-to-cradle food waste diversion process using black solider fly larvae.

 - Poudre School District ($40,000) for testing food composting technology in middle schools.

 A total of $264,762 was awarded in this first round of the challenge with a second round scheduled in 2018.
 This first round also leveraged $60,000 of re-appropriated money from the Advanced Waste Stream Optimization Offer, which allowed additional waste diversion and recycling projects to be funded.

 On August 3 2017, finalists in the Innovate Fort Collins Challenge presented their pitches for funding to the public in the Lincoln Center’s Magnolia Theatre.
 The event, attended by about 150 people, featured six finalists who pitched their ideas for achieving key Fort Collins carbon reduction goals.

-The finalists include a broad range of businesses and organizations proposing solutions to challenges related to waste materials, transportation and energy.
-The finalists are:
+The finalists included a broad range of businesses and organizations proposing solutions to challenges related to waste materials, transportation and energy.
+The finalists:

 The City of Fort Collins is pleased to offer the Innovate Fort Collins Challenge, a competition that seeks proposals for innovative projects to help achieve the community’s ambitious Climate Action Plan goals.
 Participating businesses and organizations can explore new ideas or technology, leverage a financial award, and have an opportunity to showcase their project to a broader audience.